The e-commerce process in 6 steps - and how to automate it

 Accept orders 🤝

-In order for customers to be able to order anything from you, you need a website with an online shop.
-There are great tools that already do a lot of the work for you: The top dog Shopify offers you almost everything your business heart desires, depending on the price model - but there are also great (and cheaper) alternatives.
-If you already have a WordPress site, WooCommerce is the most popular plugin and offers you a few options to build your shop the way you want.
-Other alternatives worth checking out are Gumroad for artists and creators or getpacked for local retail.
+In order for customers to be able to order anything from you, you need a website with an online store.
+There are great tools that do a lot of the work for you: The top dog Shopify offers you almost everything your business heart desires, depending on the price model - but there are also great (and cheaper) alternatives.
+If you already have a WordPress site, WooCommerce is the most popular plugin and offers you several options to build your store according to your wishes.
+Other alternatives worth checking out include Gumroad for artists and creators.

 Process data